Død Kalm: Filming

-It was initially believed that by using the same set for three episodes, the production crew would be given something of a break; before the script for "Død Kalm" was finished, Carter even expressed his belief that the episode would provide everyone with a "great rest".Lowry, p.
-209 Unfortunately, when the crew began using the ship, a number of problems set in.
-For one thing, the temperature dropped substantially, making the entire filming process uncomfortable for both the cast and crew.
-The close quarters of the ship also meant that production was relatively cramped.
-Finally, the makeup applied to Duchovny and Anderson took hours each day to apply, resulting in substantial delays.
-Director Rob Bowman later called "Død Kalm" the "episode from Hell" due to these issues.
+It was initially believed that by using the same set for three episodes, the production crew would be given something of a break; before the script for "Død Kalm" was finished, Carter even expressed his belief that the episode would provide everyone with a "great rest".Lowry (1995), p.
+209. Unfortunately, when the crew began using the ship, a number of problems set in.
+For one thing, the low temperatures and cramped quarters made the filming process uncomfortable for both the cast and crew.
+Moreover, the makeup required to make Duchovny and Anderson look aged took several hours each day to apply, causing significant delays.
+These issues later led director Rob Bowman to dub "Død Kalm" the "episode from Hell".

-The show's production crew shot most of the episode's interior and exterior scenes on Mackenzie.Lovece, p.
-157 The ship was repainted "rust brown" in order to more closely resemble an abandoned ship—a technique Graeme Murray referred to as "paint-aged."
-Mackenzie had originally been moored at New Westminster Quay, but in order to avoid light pollution from the Greater Vancouver area during exterior shots, the ship was moved to the more remote location in the Strait of Georgia—a move that cost the show around $10,000.
+The show's production crew shot most of the episode's interior and exterior scenes on Mackenzie.Lovece (1996), p.
+157. The ship was repainted "rust brown" in order to more closely resemble an abandoned ship—a technique Graeme Murray referred to as "paint-aged."
+Mackenzie had originally been moored at New Westminster Quay, but in order to avoid light pollution from the Greater Vancouver area during exterior shots, the ship was moved to a more remote location in the Strait of Georgia—a move that cost the show around $10,000.
 Shortly after production of "Død Kalm" was finished, Mackenzie was scuttled and now serves as an artificial reef off the Strait.

 To ease filming, the producers sought out a set that they could use as both a bar and a hospital—a task initially believed "impossible" by the show's location scouts.
 Eventually, Jericho Sailing Club in Vancouver was selected.
 When the set was completed, the cast and crew of "Død Kalm" reportedly found it "amazing".
 Duchovny was particularly pleased because it was only a short distance away from where he was living at the time.
 The producers subsequently decided to find possible locations closer to where the main stars were living in order to ease future filming.